xyncro/xyncro.tech/_aether/guides/lenses.md

 ## Aether

 Of course, Aether provides all of this and more out of the box.
-All that you need to provide to use Aether is lenses appropriate to your own data structures.
+All that you need to provide to use Aether are lenses appropriate to your own data structures.
 Let's see what this would look like in Aether, with our types modified to provide lenses:

 {% highlight fsharp %}
 type RecordA =